ggonnella/fastsubtrees/README.md

 stored in the repository:

 ```
+# add a genome size attribute from a tabular file
+# the IDs are in column 1, the values in column 2 of the table
+fastsubtrees attr construct nt.tree genome_size --tab \
+  data/accession_taxid_attribute.tsv.gz 1 2

 # add a GC content attribute from a tabular file
 # the IDs are in column 1, the values in column 3 of the table
-fastsubtrees attr construct nt.tree GC_content \
+fastsubtrees attr construct nt.tree GC_content --tab \
-  fastsubtrees/ids_modules/attr_from_tabular_file.py \
   data/accession_taxid_attribute.tsv.gz 1 3
-# add a genome size attribute from a tabular file
-# the IDs are in column 1, the values in column 2 of the table
-fastsubtrees attr construct nt.tree genome_size \
-  fastsubtrees/ids_modules/attr_from_tabular_file.py \
-  data/accession_taxid_attribute.tsv.gz 1 2
 ```

 Once the attributes are created, their values in any subtree can be